donate_button

 What is the mineral analysis of the rock powder?

 What a wonderful start for the community garden!
-Our town has a well established community garden at the Salvation Army office, A plot is $25/a year, and each gardened also spends time each month working in the area set aside for food baskets, soup kitchen & other programs to asure fresh Vegetables are available to all community members!
+Our town has a well established community garden at the Salvation Army office, and each gardener also spends time each month working in the area set aside for food baskets, soup kitchens & other programs to assure fresh Vegetables are available to all community members!

 I have just begun adding rock dust to my soil, and am excited to see the results!
 I know my garden will appreciate the addition!